livecycle/preevy/site/docs/intro/motivation.md

 title: Motivation
 ---

+# Motivation

 Preevy was designed to help development teams improve their code-review workflows by providing a simple and cost-effective way to provision ephemeral environments for every branch.
-AKA: _**Preview Environments**_. <br>
+AKA:  _**Preview Environments**_.
 Preview environments can be used to test, validate and review changes made in a branch, before merging them.
 They are a non-production version of the application, that can be accessed by anyone with a link that is usually attached to every pull/merge request.